elywin/Devpost/_posts/2021-10-27-ProjectManagement.md

 - Create a project team and assign responsibilities to every team member.
 - Adjustment of resources.
 - Determining resources required at a particular stage and their availability.

+**Project Estimation Management**<br>
+For an effective management accurate estimation of various measures is a must.
+With correct estimation managers can manage and control the project more efficiently and effectively.

+Project estimation may involve the following:

+- Effort estimation
+- Time estimation
+- Cost estimation